getwagit/Baya/README.md

   view.addSubView(profilePicture)
   ...

+  // To create a layout call Baya's layout functions on a BayaLayoutable or an Array of BayaLayoutables.
+  // A UIView is a BayaLayoutable by default.
-  // Create your layout.
-In this case just a simple linear layout. layout = [profilePicture, userName, friendCount].layoutLinearly(orientation: .horizontal) }
+  // In this example three simple UIViews are lined up horizontally. layout = [profilePicture, userName, friendCount].layoutLinearly(orientation: .horizontal) }
 ```